30. Nov. 2019 –

 heilig | unheilig

-Great exhibition under the patronage of the State of Baden-Württenberg
+Great exhibition of the land Baden-Württemberg

 Hans Baldung, also called Grien (1484/85–1545), ranks among the most original artists of the 16th century.